UT-LCA/scale-cnn/README.md

 - `layers/` contains some layer JSON files used to test individual layers.
 You should not need this to synthesize entire networks.
 - `networks/` contains JSON files used to describe entire networks.
 These show how network dimensions and options are provided to the tool.
 - `scripts/` contains all of the Python scripts for the tool.
 This is where you can find the top-level script, `scale-cnn.py`
-- `templates/` contains the template files for different layers.
-These template files have replacement tokens that are replaced with specific values for each layer or layer implementation
+- `templates/` contains the template files for different layers and networks.
+These template files have replacement tokens that are replaced with specific values for each implementation.
 - `vtr/` contains some tool-generated artifacts for a separate research project external to Scale-CNN.

 ## Usage